 The common misconception, created by most big box home improvement stores, is that installing epoxy is a simple process.
 “Just roll it on an sprinkle a few chips in it and it will last a lifetime”, they tell you.
 It’s not that simple, and Im going to try to explain why.
+If you don’t want to read this entire article, here’s a short video we made that explains everything.

 What’s the difference between store-bought epoxy and professionally installed epoxy?